Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance as the criterion of rational choice

-\end{itemize} Since the payoffs have only ordinal values, the expected choiceworthiness of both options is of course undefined, so expectationalism implies that both options are rationally permissible.
-SDTR correctly implies that $O_2$ is rationally required.
+\end{itemize} Since the payoffs have only ordinal values, the expected choiceworthiness of both options is of course undefined.
+But SDTR correctly implies that $O_2$ is rationally required.

-Another worry in the literature on normative uncertainty is that some normative theories rank options \textit{lexically}, either regarding certain categories of action as absolutely required or prohibited (e.g., lying or intentionally killing the innocent), or regarding certain categories of normative consideration as taking absolute precedence over others (e.g., the welfare of the worse off over the welfare of the better off).
-I won't attempt to say how these cases should be represented, but at least the simplest such cases (involving straightforwardly absolutist theories) have the same structure as the ``infinite payoff'' cases described in \S \ref{section-infinitepayoffs}, and so seem to favor SDTR over expectationalism.\footnote{For more on stochastic dominance reasoning in the context of uncertainty among merely-ordinal and/or lexical normative theories, see \cite{tarsney2018moral} and \citeauthor{aboodimsworking} (unpublished).}
+Another worry in the literature on normative uncertainty is that some normative theories rank options \textit{lexically}, either regarding certain categories of action as absolutely required or prohibited (e.g., punishing the innocent), or regarding certain categories of normative consideration as taking absolute precedence over others (e.g., the welfare of the worse off over the welfare of the better off).
+It is not obvious how these theories should should be represented for decision-theoretic purposes (for discussion, see \cite{colyvan2010modelling}).
+But at least on a simple representation, choice situations involving such lexical considerations will have the same structure as the `infinite payoff' cases described in \S \ref{section-infinitepayoffs}, and so seem to favor SDTR over expectationalism.\ifanon\else\footnote{For more on stochastic dominance reasoning in the context of uncertainty among merely-ordinal and/or lexical normative theories, see \cite{tarsney2018moral} and \citeauthor{aboodimsworking} (unpublished).}\fi